deatrich/linux-home-server/samba.md

 <!-- -->
-# Creating a Samba File Sharing Service
+# Creating a Samba file sharing service

 We are going to create a Samba file sharing service on our server.
 Other devices like mobile phones, tablets, laptops and desktops running a variety